GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: Results

-We perform a Bayesian analysis in the frequency range $20.0$ \,\text{--}\, $972.8$ Hz using $256.0$ seconds of data containing the GW231109\_235456 event, following~\cite{gwtc4-methods}.
-The waveform is modeled with \texttt{IMRPhenomPv2\_NRTidalv2} \citep{Hannam:2013oca, Khan:2015jqa, Dietrich:2019kaq, Colleoni:2023ple}, matching the data to predicted waveforms beyond the search parameter space.
-We employ a reduced-order quadrature (ROQ) likelihood in \texttt{bilby} to minimize the computational cost of the Bayesian analysis~\citep{Smith:2016qas, Morisaki:2023kuq}.
-For the parameter estimation analysis, we estimate the noise spectrum for the specific duration and bandwidth of data under analysis using the \texttt{BayesWave} algorithm~\citep{Littenberg:2014oda, Gupta:2023jrn}.
-We also marginalize over the uncertainty in the calibration of the data~\citep{gwtc4-methods}.
-Unless otherwise noted, all bounds on GW231109\_235456 properties reported in the text and Table~\ref{table:detection_candidate} correspond to 90\% posterior probability credible intervals (CIs).
-No glitches or data-quality issues are observed near the event; therefore, no glitch subtraction is applied.
+We perform a Bayesian analysis in the frequency range $20.0$ Hz to $972.8$ Hz using $256$ seconds of data containing the GW231109\_235456 event, following the methods described in~\cite{gwtc4-methods}.
+The \ac{BNS} signal is modeled with \texttt{IMRPhenomPv2\_NRTidalv2} \citep{Hannam:2013oca, Khan:2015jqa, Dietrich:2019kaq, Colleoni:2023ple}, which incorporates both spin-induced orbital precession and tidal interactions between the neutron stars, extending beyond the \texttt{IMRPhenomD} model used in the search.
+To reduce the computational cost of the Bayesian analysis, we employ a \ac{ROQ} likelihood implemented in software bilby~\citep{Smith:2016qas, Morisaki:2023kuq}.
+The noise power spectral density is estimated over the analyzed duration and bandwidth using the \texttt{BayesWave} algorithm~\citep{Littenberg:2014oda, Gupta:2023jrn}, and we marginalize over calibration uncertainties~\citep{gwtc4-methods}.
+Unless otherwise specified, all reported bounds on the properties of GW231109\_235456, including those in Table~\ref{table:detection_candidate}, correspond to 90\% \acp{CI}.